SEE-GEO/regn/README.md

 ### Python dependencies

+> **Note**: Before installing any of these dependencies it is probably a good
+> idea to create a new environment using Python venv or conda.

 Our work builds on and requires a range publicly available packages, which are collected in the ``requirements.txt``.
 After cloning this repository, you can install these packages using: